VEX MN State tournament - March 2nd - 4th, 2023 - 13th YEAR!

 Age 8-14 / Grades 4-8

-The VEX IQ Challenge provides robotics engineering and research project challenges that enhance students’ appreciation for science, technology, engineering and mathematics (STEM).
+The VEX IQ Challenge provides robotics engineering and research project challenges that enhance students’ appreciation for science, technology, engineering, arts and mathematics (STEAM).
 With guidance from teachers and mentors, students work in teams to design, build and program a robot to compete in an exciting annual game challenge.

 VEX Robotics Competition (VRC)